aws/aws-codeguru-cli/README.md

 ```

-Only the `version` field is mandatory in the `aws-codeguru-reviewer.yml` file.
+Only the `version` field is mandatory in the `.codeguru-ignore.yml` file.
 All other entries are optional, and
 the CLI will understand any combination of those entries.

-An example of such a configuration file can be found [here](https://github.com/aws/aws-codeguru-cli/blob/main/aws-codeguru-reviewer.yml).
+An example of such a configuration file can be found [here](https://github.com/aws/aws-codeguru-cli/blob/main/.codeguru-ignore.yml).

 ## Running from CI/CD

 You can use this CLI to run CodeGuru from inside your CI/CD pipeline.
-See [this action](.github/workflows/self-test-and-release.yml#L30-L41) as an example.
+See [this action](.github/workflows/cicd-demo.yml) as an example.
+To use the CLI in CI/CD, you need working credentials.
-First, you need credentials for a role with the permissions mentioned above.
-If you already scanned
-the repository once with the CLI, the S3 bucket has been created, and the you do not need the `s3:CreateBucket*` permission anymore.
+You can use this [CDK template](https://github:com/aws-samples/aws-codeguru-reviewer-cicd-cdk-sample) to set up OIDC credentials for Github Actions.

 Then you can run the CLI in non-interactive mode using the `--no-prompt` option, and use the option
 `--fail-on-recommendations` to return a non-zero exit code if recommendations are reported.